-An Incomplete grade is submitted when your work in a course is incomplete and you have obtained the faculty member's/instructor's permission to finish the course.
+An Incomplete grade is submitted when your work in a course is incomplete and you have obtained the faculty member's/instructor's permission to finish the course after the official end of the class.
 An Incomplete grade is normally only submitted where extenuating circumstances exist or where research or performance needs to be extended beyond the normal limits of the academic term and you are likely to pass the course.